 - Lumbar spinal stenosis.
-The spinal canal narrows because of degeneration, which may put pressure on the nerve root and lead to sciatica.
+The spinal canal narrows because of degeneration, which may pressure the nerve root and lead to sciatica.

 - Degenerative disk disease.
 As the disc degenerates, it can allow small amounts of motion in that segment of the spine and irritate a nerve root and lead to sciatica.

 - Osteoarthritis.
 Degeneration of the small facet joints at the back of the spine can lead to back pain and decreased flexibility.
-May also result in spinal stenosis and nerve pinching.
+It may also result in spinal stenosis and nerve pinching.

 It’s important to know the underlying condition that is the reason for the back pain, as remedies will often differ depending upon the causes of back pain.

 There are many risk factors for back pain, including aging, genetics, occupational hazards, lifestyle, weight, posture, smoking, and pregnancy.
-With that said, back pain is so widespread that it can strike even if you don’t have any risk factors at all.
+However, with that said, back pain is so widespread that it can strike even if you don’t have any risk factors at all.